pdmosses/agda-pages/agda-pages-doc/docs/About.md

 added as a submodule, a simple Git command updates all its files to the latest commit.

-The websites listed below are now to be refactored to use Agda-Pages instead of the files copied from the [Agda-Material template].
+The websites listed below are being refactored to use Agda-Pages instead of the files copied from the [Agda-Material template].

 ### Denotational semantics in Agda